-Note: pdf files can be uploaded into the application.
-Use the "Browse" button or type the full path and file name in the box provided.
-For best results, upload pdf files.
+Note: PDF files can be uploaded into the application by using the "Browse" button or by typing the full path and file name in the box provided.
+For best results, upload PDF files.
 If you are unable to do so,

 Word documents or plain text files are acceptable.

 You may review previously loaded files by clicking on the numbered link provided.

 An official transcript of your courses and grades must be mailed by the